nomppy/nomppy.github.io/content/posts/pm.md

 ---
 title: When Poetry meets Math and they get drunk
-category: blogs
+category: prose
 status: finished
 start: 2023-10-22
 end: 2023-12-25
 ---

 This is a lightly updated version from the original piece on [The Michigan Daily](https://www.michigandaily.com/michigan-in-color/when-poetry-meets-math-and-they-get-drunk/).

-_P(re).S: Mathematics’ name is inspired by [Maryam Mirzakhani](https://en.wikipedia.org/wiki/Maryam_Mirzakhani), a late Iranian mathematician and the first woman to receive a Fields Medal._
+_P(re).S: Mathematics’ name is inspired by [\:Maryam Mirzakhani](https://en.wikipedia.org/wiki/Maryam_Mirzakhani), a late Iranian mathematician and the first woman to receive a Fields Medal._

 - - -

 <p style="text-align: center">